Alternative Investing Strategies

 - A “stop-loss” feature is inherent in each trade; when markets move from trending upward to trending downward, a trend-following strategy will eventually move from a long position to a short position, cutting losses in the process.

-Trend-following seeks to take advantage of investors’ propensity for herd behavior (i.e., when individuals imitate the behavior of a large group), and because that behavior becomes more profound during equity market drawdowns, these funds have historically done well when equity markets have not.
+Trend-following seeks to take advantage of investors’ propensity for herd behavior (i.e., an investment bias when individuals imitate the behavior of a large group), and because that behavior becomes more profound during equity market drawdowns, these funds have historically done well when equity markets have not.
 Of course, past performance is no guarantee of future results.

+What are real asset funds?
 Real asset funds target the purchase and sale of real assets, including real estate, commodities, and other related sub-asset classes like infrastructure, natural resources, and precious metals.
 In general, these tangible assets are used as inflation protection; to a large extent, they are inflation.
 For example, in addition to the Consumer Price Index (CPI) and the Producer Price Index (PPI), many economists consider commodity indices a measure of inflation.
 Food and energy often account for a large portion of realized inflation, as measured by the CPI.